dependon/fantascene-dynamic-wallpaper/README.md

 ## If you like this toy, light the little star
 Detailed instructions will be written to wiki later

+## 1.1.1
+To solve the problem that sometimes can't be opened, the web wallpaper event is added

 ## 1.1.0
 Added web wallpaper, but it won't be recorded in history